michaeldegroot/mysql-cache/README.md

         caching: true // Do you want to enable caching?
     });

    // Start executing SQL like you are used to using node-mysql db.query("SELECT ? + ?
-AS solution",[1,5],function(resultMysql){ // the SQL contains a SELECT which means it will be cached for future use. db.query("SELECT ? + ?
-AS solution",[1,5],function(resultCached){ // This exact SQL has been executed before and will be retrieved from cache. console.log("Result from mysql is: "+resultMysql[0].solution);
+AS solution",[1,5],function(resultMysql){ // the SQL contains a SELECT which means it will be cached for future use.
+      db.query("SELECT ? + ?
+AS solution",[1,5],function(resultCached){ // This exact SQL has been executed before and will be retrieved from cache. db.delKey("SELECT ? + ?
+AS solution",[1,5]); // Delete this SQL cache key.
+         db.query("SELECT ? + ?
+AS solution",[1,5],function(resultRemoved){ // This SQL will be executed on the database because the sql cache key was deleted. console.log("Result from mysql is: "+resultMysql[0].solution);
             console.log("Result cached is: "+resultCached[0].solution);
+            console.log("Result after cache key is deleted: "+resultRemoved[0].solution);
-            db.stats(); // Show some interesting statistics about mysql-cache.
+            db.stats(); // Show some interesting statistics about cache-mysql.
          });
       });

-    db.flushAll(); // Flush the cache.
+   });

-    db.TTL = 60; // Change amount of Time To Live in seconds for a cache key in realtime.
+   db.TTL = 60; // Change amount of Time To Live in seconds for a cache key in realtime. db.flushAll(); // Flush the cache.